-Android 10 devices and iOS 14 devices (or versions above that) include a feature to use randomized MAC addresses when a device connects to a network.
+Have any devices with Android 10 or iOS 14 (or versions above that) on your network?
+These OS versions and above include a feature to use randomized MAC addresses when a device connects to a network.
 For both operating systems this feature is enabled by default.
 Since Circle uses MAC addresses to track devices this could lead to new "Unknown devices" appearing in your device list.

 How do I address this?